Cost of electricity by source: Australia

-BNEF estimated the following costs for electricity generation in Australia:
+In 2020, BNEF estimated the following costs for electricity generation in Australia:

 Europe

 It can be seen from the following table that the cost of renewable energy, particularly photovoltaics, is falling very rapidly.
 As of 2017, the cost of electricity generation from photovoltaics, for example, has fallen by almost 75% within 7 years.

 In the United Kingdom, a feed-in tariff of £92.50/MWh at 2012 prices (currently the equivalent of €131/MWh) plus inflation compensation was set in 2013 for the new nuclear power plant to be built at Hinkley Point C, with a term of 35 years.
 At that time, this was below the feed-in tariff for large photovoltaic and offshore wind plants and above onshore wind plants.

 In Germany, the bidding processes that have been carried out since 2017 have led to significant cost reductions.
 In one bid for offshore wind farms, at least one bidder dispensed entirely with public subsidies and was prepared to finance the project through the market alone.
 The highest subsidy price that was still awarded was 6.00 ct/kWh.
 In a bid for onshore wind farm projects, an average payment of 5.71 ct/kWh was achieved, and 4.29 ct/kWh in a second bidding round.

 In 2019, there were bids for new offshore wind farms in the United Kingdom, with costs as low as 3.96 pence per kWh (4.47 ct).

-In the same year, there were bids in Portugal for photovoltaic plants, where the price for the cheapest project is 1.476 ct/kWh.
+In 2019, there were bids in Portugal for photovoltaic plants, where the price for the cheapest project is 1.476 ct/kWh.

+Poland

+According to data from the Energy Market Agency, provided through the Ministry of Climate and Environment, the levelized technical unit costs of electricity generation by source within the Polish power system for the first three quarters of 2024 are as follows.
+These costs account for both fixed and variable costs, including fuel, but exclude costs related to CO2 emission allowances under the European Union Emissions Trading System (ETS), taxes, and sales costs.

+The publication of data has attracted several comments.
+Some have expressed concern that the values for renewables do not account for the additional costs associated with the necessary balancing of the system.
+Some have also noted the dispatchability issues inherent to renewables, which affect their ability to independently support the power grid.
+In addition, the economics of coal may be negatively impacted by the less frequent operation of coal-fired power plants as a result of the priority given to renewables on the grid.

+Others have pointed out that the reported costs for coal do not account for the significant, multi-billion-dollar government subsidies for unprofitable coal mines as part of the government's commitment to a just transition policy.
+Some have remarked that the reported cost of coal also reflects cheaper imported coal in addition to more expensive domestically produced coal.